 Teaching beginning and intermediate applied music.
 Survey and evaluation of teaching materials.
 Observation of individual or group lessons.

-A. Piano

-- B. Strings
+B. Strings

-- C. Voice
+C. Voice

-542. Performance Studies Laboratory (2) I, II

-One lecture and three hours of laboratory.
+542. Performance Studies Laboratory (2) I, II One lecture and three hours of laboratory.

 Prerequisite: Music 541A is prerequisite to 542A and 541B is prerequisite to 542B.
 Practical experience in the teaching of individual or group lessons.

-- B. Strings

-- C. Voice
+B. Strings C. Voice

 552A-552B.
 History of Music (3-3) I, II

 Prerequisite: Music 258B.
 Music 552A is prerequisite to 552B.

 The chronological development of musical art and forms from the Middle Ages to the present.
 Analytical score study and assigned recordings.
-Familiarity with musicological resources through individual assignments.
+Familiarity with musicological

-554. Music Literature (2) I, II
+554. Music Literature (2) I, II Prerequisite: Music 258B.

 A concentrated study of the literature in the several areas listed.
 Analysis by use of scores and of recordings, when available.

-- A. Chamber Music Literature Strings A. Chamber Music Literature - Strings
+A. Chamber Music Literature - Strings

 B. Symphonic Literature

-Koupperd Literature

-- C. Keyboard Literature

-- D. Song Literature
+C. Keyboard Literature D. Song Literature

 596. Special Topics in Music (1-3)

 A specialized study of selected topics from the several areas of music.
 May be repeated with new content.
 See class schedule for specific content.
 Maximum credit six units.

 GRADUATE COURSES

 600. Seminar in Music Education (3)

 Prerequisite: Consent of instructor.

-Seminars in music education are offered to provide an opportunity for concentrated study in the several areas listed. - A. Development and Teaching of Strings - B. Choral and Vocal Techniques - C. General Music 601.
-Seminar in Foundations of Music Education (3) History and philosophy of music education in relation to current trends in the teaching of music.
-602. Seminar in Administration and Supervision of Music Education (3) Curriculum, scheduling, finance, human relations, organizational aspects, and the role of the supervisor-consultant.
+Seminars in music education are offered to provide an opportunity for concentrated study in the several areas listed.
+A. Development and Teaching of Strings B. Choral and Vocal Techniques C. General Music 601.
+Seminar in Foundations of Music Education (3) History and philosophy of music education in relation to current trends in the teaching of 602.
+Seminar in Administration and Supervision of Music Education (3) Curriculum, scheduling, finance, human relations, organizational aspects, and the role of the supervisor-consultant.
 604. Seminar in Comparative Music Education (3) Various international philosophical and technical approaches to teaching music to include the Orff, Kodaly, Suzuki and other systems.
 607. Seminar in Composition (2-3) Three hours of laboratory and public performance of an extended original work as a project Prerequisite: Music 507.